Chicago-Area Albums of the Mid 60s to Early 1970s

 One Who Knows".
 Cotton's work is more of the same, excepting

-the Chicago II-style orchestrated "Dearly" suite, whose
+orchestrated "Dearly" suite, whose

 "Bittersweet" part is good in a sub-Ritchie Furay manner.
 They lacked a